bushesarebetter/TypingTest/README.md

 # TypingTest
-Typing Test hacker to get 14k+ wpm
+Typing Test hacker to get 14k+ wpm on certain sites

 ## How to run: